Making Offline RL Online: Collaborative World Models for Offline Visual Reinforcement Learning: Method

-To enable the source domain critic to have the ability to value the target domain behaviors, it is essential to provide the auxiliary RL agent with prior knowledge of the offline task.
-In other words, it is necessary to encourage the source agent to explore trajectories similar to those in the target domain.
-To achieve this, we train the reward predictor of the source model using mixed supervision from both the online domain $\mathcal{B}^{(S)}$ and the offline dataset $\mathcal{B}^{(T)}$.
-With an observation $o^{(T)}_t$ sampled from $\mathcal{B}^{(T)}$, we use the source domain recurrent and representation module to extract the recurrent state and latent state, denoted by $h_t^{(T)}$ and $z_t^{(T)} \sim q_{\phi^{\prime}}^{(S)}(z_t^{(T)} \mid h_t^{(T)}, o_t^{(T)})$.
-The source domain reward can be relabeled as:
+To enable the source agent to value the target policy, it is essential to provide it with prior knowledge of the offline task.
+To achieve this, we train the source reward predictor $r_{\phi^{\prime}}(\cdot)$ using mixed data from both of the replay buffers $\mathcal{B}^{(S)}$ and $\mathcal{B}^{(T)}$.
+Through the behavior learning on source domain imaginations, the target-informed reward predictor enables the source RL agent to assess the imagined states produced by the target model and provide a flexible constraint to target value estimation (as we will discuss in Section \ref{sec:target_behavior}).